Giancarlo Stanton Player Props: Yankees vs. Cubs

-On Saturday, Giancarlo Stanton (.333 on-base percentage in past 10 games, 67 points above season-long percentage) and the New York Yankees play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 1:05 PM ET.
+On Sunday, Giancarlo Stanton (.359 on-base percentage in past 10 games, 81 points above season-long percentage) and the New York Yankees play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
+First pitch is at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Cubs.
+In his last appearance, he hit two homers in his last game (going 2-for-3) against the Cubs.

 Giancarlo Stanton Game Info & Props vs. the Cubs